Ferlab-Ste-Justine/ferlab-ui/packages/ui/README.md

 ### Publish new release

+On your PR, make sure to increment the version in packge.json

 To publish a new release once a PR as been validated and merged

 1. Try to install the package to make sure everything work corretly